muratk5n/thirdwave/en/index.md

 excellent efficiency, including both urban, extra-urban (which includes driving at higher speeds) and highway operations.
-First Hydrogen's LCV fuel consumption figures seen in many driving scenarios are under 2kg/100km, and in mostly urban driving this is 1.5kg/100km"
+First Hydrogen's LCV fuel consumption figures seen in many driving scenarios are under 2 kg / 100km, and in mostly urban driving this is 1.5 kg / 100km"

 ---